 Users can also access this via the Assignment menu header, by opening Assignments.
 Open a new assignment on the grade grid.

-Creating the Assignment
+Creating the assignment

-There are three tabs for New Assignments, Planning, Instructions, and Assessments.
+There are three tabs for New Assignments, Planning, Instructions, and assessments.
 Firstly we need to set the mandatory fields for the assignment in the planning tab.

-1. Title and Course
+1. Title and Course Selection